dell-esg/openshift-bare-metal/README.md

-# Master branch is updated with OCP43 contents
+# Master branch is updated with OCP43 CSI contents
 # For OCP42 contents, switch to branch ocp42.

 Switch Config